1. The National Amateur Dodgeball Association Rules will be used with Tulane University modifications.

 a.
 Leaving the playing field for an extended period of time.

 b.
-Contact the ground on their opponents’ side of the court.
+Contact the ground on their opponents’ side of the court, or pick up balls fully on the opponents' side of the court.

 c.
 During the opening rush players cross the center line momentarily while attempting to retrieve a ball if the player is not trying to gain an advantage by doing so.